build-trust/ockam-website/src/content/learn/guides/how_to_build_a_vault_implementation.md

 **Note**: This guide assumes the Microchip ATECC608A has already been configured and locked by an external utility.
 One slot must be configured to be the IO Protection Key and allow for it to be written on boot-up.
 There must be at least 2 slots available that support NIST P-256 key generation, public key retrieval and ECDH.
 Additionally there must be one 72 byte slot available for HMAC/SHA256, one 72 byte slot configured for AES operations and SHA-256 must be enabled.

 ## New Implementation
 A blank template config file can be found [here](https://github.com/ockam-network/ockam/blob/develop/implementations/c/config/vault_config.h).
 When adding a new platform to Vault, a define must be added to the `vault/define.h` file.
 There are two different types of Vaults that can be defined: host and tpm/secure element.
-A host Vault is code that runs on the same platform the Ockam protocol is running on.
+A host Vault is code that runs on the same platform the Ockam protocols are run on.
 A TPM or Secure Element Vault is an external piece of hardware that requires the use of a communication protocol such as I2C, SPI, USB, or UART.

 After the new platform is added to the define file, a config header file can be built up from the template provided above.
 The config header file then must be included as a compiler definition in the following format `-DVAULT_CONFIG_FILE=vault_config.h`.